Connect with us

 If guaranteed principal and returns sound good, here are 6 types of investments that you should check out.

-For certain investments that claim to pay guaranteed returns, you need to weed out the potential scams – i.e. investments that sound too good to be true.
+When investing in fixed income products, especially those that claim to pay guaranteed returns, you need to weed out the potential scams – i.e. investments that sound too good to be true.
 You can refer to the MAS Investor Alert List, which provides a list of unregulated persons or companies as a first layer of check.
-Note that if a company is not on the list, it doesn’t mean that it is automatically not a scam.
+Note that if a company is not on the list, it doesn’t necessarily mean it’s not a scam.

 #1 Singapore Government Treasury Bills (T-Bill)

-Treasury bills are typically useful for investors who are looking for very short-term investments of between six months to one year, without taking on much investment risk.
+Treasury bills are typically useful for investors seeking very short-term investments of 6 months to 1 year, with minimal investment risk.

-A good proxy for the risk-free rate in Singapore is the returns that the government of Singapore, one of the few triple-A-rated economies in the world today, pays on its 6-month or 1-year treasury bills.
+A good proxy for the risk-free rate in Singapore is the return that the Singapore Government pays on its 6-month or 1-year Treasury bills.
+Singapore is one of the few economies in the world with a triple-A sovereign credit rating.

 Read Also: Treasury Bills (T-bills): What Are They And How You Can Buy Them